Crypto Pricing with Hidden Factors: Data

 To calculate the momentum factor over week \(t\) we calculate the cumulative return for each cryptocurrency over weeks \(t-5\) to \(t-1\).
 We then sort the cryptocurrencies and create a long-short portfolio which buys the currencies in the top 25\% of cumulative return, and sells the currencies in the bottom 25\%.
 The return on this portfolio over week \(t\) is our crypto momentum factor for week \(t\).
 We repeat this procedure for all weeks in our sample.

-To construct the SMB factor for week \(t\) we sort all cryptocurrencies by size in week \(t-1\).
-We then create a long-short portfolio which buys the bottom 25\% of coins by size and shorts the top 25\%.
-The return on this portfolio over week \(t\), less the risk free rate, is the factor realization for week \(t\).
+To construct the SMB factor for week \(t\), we sort all cryptocurrencies by market capitalization in week \(t-1\).
+We then create a value-weighted long-short portfolio that buys the bottom 25\% of coins by size and shorts the top 25\%.
+The return on this portfolio over week \(t\), less the risk-free rate, is the factor realization for week \(t\).

 Hacks is scaled by market cap, and the Fear and Greed and Altseason indices are converted to percent change.
 The CVX volatility index is maintained in levels.
 We then convert each non-tradeable factor into its residual component via an AR(1) model.